How to create custom radio buttons in HTML using CSS and jQuery

 border it will not work, because most of the form elements are native part of the browsers and does not accept so much visual styling.
 So we have to find another way of styling radio buttons.

 In this tutorial we will create custom radio buttons with the help of CSS and little bit of jQuery.
 There are many other solutions available like jQuery plug-ins to customize radio buttons but they are unnecessarily complex and not so easy to implement.
-Here we will simulate the effect of custom radio buttons with the minimum effort that works like a charm in your project and highly compatible across the browsers, even works perfectly in IE7.
+Here we will simulate the effect of custom radio buttons with the minimum effort that works like a charm and very easy to implement in any project.
+It is highly compatible across browsers, even works perfectly in Internet Explorer 7.

 The HTML Code

 Create radio button like you do in regular HTML and place it any where, but do not forget to put the

 name attribute, because this solution depends on the